ByronHawksmith/blog/_posts/2024-12-26-The-Wages-Of-Sin.md

 ## **Conclusion: The Wages of Sin**

 Jane Margolis’s death was not the result of one person’s sin but the culmination of many.
-Walt’s pride, Jesse’s passivity, Jane’s addiction, and systemic failures all played a role.
+Walt’s fear, Jesse’s passivity, Jane’s addiction, and systemic failures all played a role.
 Yet, in the end, Jane’s choices—her internal cultivation—were the final determining factor.

 This is the brutal truth of the wages of sin: they are earned through choices, grown through habits, and paid in full through consequences.
 But the story doesn’t end there.
 Grace offers an alternative—a way to break free from the cycles of sin and death.
 The question is whether it will be accepted.